-What this means for you: Each month, ActivityHero provides you with thousands of opportunities to attract additional families.
 The key to turning those first glances into registrations?
-Making sure your listing truly reflects who you are and what you offer.
+Be sure that your listing reflects who you are and what you offer.

 No parent wants to read a listing with lots of formal language.
 When you craft your business or activity description, write the way you speak in conversation.
 Imagine that you’re at the grocery store and meet a parent who is a prospective customer and she asks you, “Tell me more about your camp?”
 What do you say?
 Give your pitch online the same way you’d give it in person.
 You probably don’t use phrases like “enriching children’s lives” or “enhancing interpersonal skills,” right?
 What do you say instead?